Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 All are very useful and user-friendly resources that should be used whenever possible.

-These resources are very *top-down*: they focus on enabling researchers to simulate complex evolutionary models and quickly assemble pipelines to analyze data.
+These resources are *top-down*-focused: they seek to enable researchers to simulate complex evolutionary models and quickly assemble pipelines to analyze data.
 They are very good at solving the big picture.

-Sadly, the price to pay is that none of these resources look at the small picture to solve a basic engineering problem: providing the research community with reusable classes and algorithms in a reasonably efficient language.
+The price to pay is that none of these resources look at the small picture to solve a basic engineering problem: providing the research community with reusable classes and algorithms in a reasonably efficient language.

-Despite numerous applications out-there, there is to our knowledge nothing out-there that can help a Computer Science student who simply needs to parse and manipulate a programmatic object with the semantic of a phylogenetic network.
+Despite numerous applications out-there, there is to our knowledge nothing out-there that can help a Computer Science, C++-taught student who simply needs to parse and manipulate programmatic objects having the semantic of a phylogenetic network.

-Top-down approaches are great **and** also we need something that looks like a toolbox of very small components.
+Top-down approaches are great **and** also we need something that looks like a toolbox of (very) small components.

 **Quetzal** provides these components (structures, algorithms, concepts) that can be reused to build programs.